Antidepressants and Alcohol Interactions

 - Certain antidepressants, such as duloxetine (Cymbalta) may cause liver damage, and taking it with alcohol may increase that risk.

 Always check the warnings and interactions in the labeling for your antidepressant.
+You can always ask your pharmacist if you can take any medicine with alcohol.
 And never abruptly stop taking an antidepressant unless directed to do so by your doctor.

 - Tricyclic antidepressants (TCAs)